(The comments give fascinating insight into how people budget for food. Note date and food inflation when reading comments.)’

 I think it would be fascinating to hear honest answers about what people are spending (we won’t know who you are if you just use your first name).
 No judgement here.
 It’s just a place to share in the comments, so I can get a better idea of what is realistic with these rising food prices.

 (Updated to add: Read Budgeting for Food and how do you handle that.
-I’ve included a free printable to start.)
+I’ve included a free printable to start.
+This post was written 10/2011, so keep in mind inflation.)

 I’ll be back in October to let you know what I found out from all of your input.